Are There Any Risks Associated With Eating Sardines For People With Diabetes?

 Are Sardines A Good Source Of Omega-3 Fatty Acids?

-Fish is good food for people with diabetes.
-Fish is an excellent source of protein, omega 3, and vitamin D and is believed to be helpful for our bones, skin, eyes, and nerves.Protein provides some energy, and omega-3 may help our heart health.
-Low vitamin D levels are common in people with diabetes, so including fish in the diet is a good way to increase your vitamin D intake.
+Fish is a good food for people with diabetes.
+It is an excellent source of protein, omega-3 fatty acids, and vitamin D and is believed to be helpful for bones, skin, eyes, and nerves.Protein provides some energy, and omega-3 may help our heart health.
+Low vitamin D levels are typical in people with diabetes, so including fish in the diet is an excellent way to increase your vitamin D intake.

 Many types of seafood are suitable for people with diabetes.
 Salmon, mackerel, tuna, sardines, and bluefish are rich in omega-3 fatty acids, which promote heart health by helping to lower blood fats called triglycerides. (getButton) #icon=(link) #color=(#0a2819) #text=(Fish is considered) a diabetes-friendly food as part of a healthy, well-balanced diet (diabetes diet)